Reliable Cellular Automata with Self-Organization: Codes

-We may omit any of the arguments if it is not needed for the context.

-We will speak of a \df{lattice configuration} if all cells are at sites of the form $iB$ for integers $i$.
-We can also talk about \df{lattice} space-time configurations : these have space-time bodies of the form
+\begin{definition}[Lattice configuration] A configuration is a \df{lattice configuration} if all cells are at sites of the form \( i\B \) for integers \( i \).
+We can also talk about \df{lattice histories} : these have space-time bodies of the form